 - Using despite the consequences.

 Nobody chooses to become addicted, and addiction is not about personal weakness or character flaws.
-When addicted, it can be difficult to give up the substance or stop the behavior.
-Most people usually need extra support from friends, families or health care professionals.
-Whether its alcohol, nicotine, drugs, gambling, the internet, or some other form of addiction, there is hope and help available.
-Call your local mental health and addictions office to speak to a counselor or visit the Find Support page of this app.
+When addicted, it can be difficult to give up the substance or stop the behaviour.
+Most people need extra support from friends, families or health care professionals.
+Whether it’s alcohol, nicotine, drugs, gambling, the internet, or some other form of addiction, there is hope and help available.
+Call your local mental health and addictions office to speak to a counselor.

 When it comes to substance use, there are two kinds of dependence: